 - b.
 The Second Scheme complies where relevant with paragraph 19.1.11.d., 19.1.11.e. and 19.1.11.f. below (where the Second Scheme is an umbrella the provisions in this paragraph 19.1.11.b. apply to each sub-fund as if it were a separate Second Scheme); - c.
 The Second Scheme has terms which prohibit more than 10% in value of the Scheme Property consisting of units in collective investment schemes (where the Second Scheme is an umbrella the provisions in this paragraph 19.1.11.c. apply to each sub-fund as if it were a separate Second Scheme); and - d.
-A Fund must not invest in or dispose of units in: (1) a Second Scheme if the Second Scheme is managed or operated by (or, in the case of an ICVC, whose authorised corporate director is) the ACD, or an associate of the ACD (referred to as "Associated Schemes" in paragraphs 19.1.11.d., 19.1.11.e. and 19.1.11.f. where necessary to distinguish between different types of Second Schemes); or (2) a Second Scheme which is another Fund in the Company (referred to as "Second Funds" in paragraphs 19.1.11.d., iii. where:

-19.1.11.e. and 19.1.11.f. where necessary to distinguish between types of Second Schemes), unless:
+A Fund must not invest in or dispose of units in: (1) a Second Scheme if the Second Scheme is managed or operated by (or, in the case of an ICVC, whose authorised corporate director is) the ACD, or an associate of the ACD (referred to as "Associated Schemes" in paragraphs 19.1.11.d., 19.1.11.e. and 19.1.11.f. where necessary to distinguish between different types of Second Schemes); or (2) a Second Scheme which is another Fund in the Company (referred to as "Second Funds" in paragraphs 19.1.11.d., 19.1.11.e. and 19.1.11.f. where necessary to distinguish between types of Second Schemes), unless: - i. for investments in Associated Schemes, the Prospectus clearly states in respect of the investing Fund that the property of that investing Fund may include such units; and - ii. for investments in Second Funds, the Prospectus clearly states that the Scheme Property attributable to the investing or disposing Fund may include units in a Second Fund; and - iii. where: - A. an investment or disposal is made under paragraph 19.1.11.d.; and - B. there is a charge in respect of such investment or disposal;

-- for investments in Associated Schemes, the Prospectus clearly states in respect of the investing Fund that the property of that investing Fund may include such units; and - ii. for investments in Second Funds, the Prospectus clearly states that the Scheme Property attributable to the investing or disposing Fund may include units in a Second Fund; and the ACD is under a duty to pay to the investing or disposing Fund the amounts referred to in paragraph 19.1.11.e. by the close of business on the fourth business day following that agreement to invest or dispose;
+the ACD is under a duty to pay to the investing or disposing Fund the amounts referred to in paragraph 19.1.11.e. by the close of business on the fourth Business Day following that agreement to invest or dispose;